secretgraph/secretgraph/README.md

 -   key=key hash:sharedkey (privatekey way) or key=content id:sharedkey (direct way) : decrypt on the fly with key as crypto key (or X-Key Header)
 -   token=flexid/global flexid:token: Auth token (or Authorization Header)
 -   key_hash=hash: retrieve keys with hash (or X-KEY-HASH Header)
+-   peek: don't trigger freeze (only with update permission) (or via X-PEEK header)

 Not implemented yet